 Legally, the Gramm-Leach-Bliley Act of 1999 requires all financial institutions to maintain information security plans.
-It’s important to understand that tools do not always provide acomplete solutions, and it’s helpful to create a very clear data security policy, covering all key IT aspects, and to annually review it, making changes when necessary.
+It’s important to understand that tools don’t always provide complete solutions, and it’s helpful to create a very clear data security policy, covering all key IT aspects, and to annually review it, making changes when necessary.

 It’s paramount that your staff is trained accordingly to ensure compliance and safety.

 Information about necessary requirements can be found in IRS Publication 4557, Safeguarding Taxpayer Data.
 The IRS also created a new Publication 5293, Data Security Resources Guide for Tax Professionals, which compiles numerous resources from IRS.gov.